richardwines32/osticket_prerequisites_and_installation/README.md

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>

-- Item 1
-- Item 2
-- Item 3
-- Item 4
-- Item 5

 <h2>Installation Steps</h2>

 <h2>Actions and Observations</h2>
 <p>
-1. Part 1 (Create our Resources).
+1. Part 1 (Create Virtual Machine in Azure).
 Create a Resource Group.
-Create a Windows 10 Virtual Machine (VM).
-While creating the VM, select the previously created Resource Group.
-While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet.
-Create a Linux (Ubuntu) VM.
-While creating the VM, select the previously created Resource Group and Vnet.
-Observe Your Virtual Network within Network Watcher.
+Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs.
+When creating the VM, allow it to create a new Virtual Network (Vnet).

 </p>
 <p><img width="1512" alt="Screenshot 2024-03-13 at 3 07 10 PM" src="https://github.com/richardwines32/azure_compute_and_networking/assets/162821778/7b0824e2-c132-4e92-b558-347a6efbac77">